All guides

 O-1B (arts, motion pictures, television): EB-1A is still an option, but the criteria map differently (commercial success in performing arts becomes more relevant).
 Some O-1B holders may find EB-1A harder to meet and should consider EB-2 NIW or employer-sponsored EB-2/EB-3 through PERM as alternatives.

-Regardless of O-1 subcategory, the green card filing process is the same — only the evidence presentation changes.
+The green card filing process is the same regardless of O-1 subcategory.
+Only the evidence presentation changes.

 Frequently Asked Questions